-Leading Embedded Emerging Lacking • The school district has a strategic plan that is collaboratively developed and updated by the board, superintendent, and central office staff. • The school district has a strategic plan that is developed and updated by some members of the board, superintendent, and central office staff.
-The school district has a strategic plan that is updated occasionally by the superintendent or designee.
-The school district does not have a strategic plan or has a strategic plan that has not been updated on a regular basis. • The central office involves all stakeholders and considers all available data in strategic planning. • The central office uses data gathered from several sources in strategic planning.
-The central office uses some data in strategic planning.
-The district's strategic plan may or may not be based on data. • The board, superintendent, and central office effectively ensure that all stakeholders share ownership of the strategic plan. • The board, superintendent, and central office effectively ensure that some stakeholders share ownership of the strategic plan.
-The board, superintendent, and central office ensure that select stakeholders share ownership of the strategic plan.
-The board, superintendent, and central office ensure that stakeholders are aware of the strategic plan. • The central office frequently utilizes effective practices that have built a climate of openness, fairness, mutual respect, support, and inquiry among all stakeholders. • The central office consistently utilizes practices that have built a climate of openness, fairness, mutual respect, support, and inquiry among some stakeholders.
-The central office inconsistently utilizes practices that represent a climate of openness, fairness, mutual respect, support, and inquiry among some stakeholders.
-The central office does not have practices in place to build a climate of openness, fairness, mutual respect, support, and inquiry among some stakeholders.
-The central office has a systematic, ongoing process for monitoring the progress toward achieving the goals of the strategic plan. • The central office has an ongoing process for monitoring the progress toward achieving the goals of the strategic plan.
-The central office has an inconsistent process for monitoring the progress toward achieving the goals of the strategic plan.
-The central office does not have a process for monitoring the progress toward achieving the goals of the strategic plan.
+NUDRIC Leading Embedded Emerging Lacking • The school district has a strategic plan that is collaboratively developed and updated by the board, superintendent, and central office staff. • The school district has a strategic plan that is developed and updated by some members of the board, superintendent, and central office staff. • The school district has a strategic plan that is updated occasionally by the superintendent or designee. • The school district does not have a strategic plan or has a strategic plan that has not been updated on a regular basis. • The central office involves all stakeholders and considers all available data in strategic planning. • The central office uses data gathered from several sources in strategic planning. • The central office uses some data in strategic planning. • The district's strategic plan may or may not be based on data. • The board, superintendent, and central office effectively ensure that all stakeholders share ownership of the strategic plan. • The board, superintendent, and central office effectively ensure that some stakeholders share ownership of the strategic plan. • The board, superintendent, and central office ensure that select stakeholders share ownership of the strategic plan. • The board, superintendent, and central office ensure that stakeholders are aware of the strategic plan. • The central office frequently utilizes effective practices that have built a climate of openness, fairness, mutual respect, support, and inquiry among all stakeholders. • The central office consistently utilizes practices that have built a climate of openness, fairness, mutual respect, support, and inquiry among some stakeholders. • The central office inconsistently utilizes practices that represent a climate of openness, fairness, mutual respect, support, and inquiry among some stakeholders. • The central office does not have practices in place to build a climate of openness, fairness, mutual respect, support, and inquiry among some stakeholders. • The central office has a systematic, ongoing process for monitoring the progress toward achieving the goals of the strategic plan. • The central office has an ongoing process for monitoring the progress toward achieving the goals of the strategic plan. • The central office has an inconsistent process for monitoring the progress toward achieving the goals of the strategic plan. • The central office does not have a process for monitoring the progress toward achieving the goals of the strategic plan.

-• The central office consistently implements a thorough safety plan approved by the school board and local safety units that meets current district needs. • The central office periodically implements and disseminates an appropriate safety plan approved by the school board that addresses most of the current district needs.
-The central office inconsistently implements a safety plan that addresses some of the current district needs.
-The central office has a safety plan, however, it does not address current district needs. • The central office effectively assists all schools in addressing issues raised by the NC TWC survey. • The central office effectively assists some schools in addressing issues raised by the NC TWC survey.
-The central office assists schools when requested in addressing issues raised by the NC TWC survey.
-The central office does not assist schools in addressing issues raised by the NC TWC survey.
+• The central office consistently implements a thorough safety plan approved by the school board and local safety units that meets current district needs. • The central office periodically implements and disseminates an appropriate safety plan approved by the school board that addresses most of the current district needs. • The central office inconsistently implements a safety plan that addresses some of the current district needs. • The central office has a safety plan, however, it does not address current district needs. • The central office effectively • The central office effectively • The central office assists schools • The central office does not assist schools in addressing issues raised by the NC TWC survey. assists all schools in addressing assists some schools in addressing when requested in addressing issues raised by the NC TWC issues raised by the NC TWC issues raised by the NC TWC survey. survey. survey.